Skip to main content

 }, []);

-This piece of code run when the Conference component is created and it does the following:
+This function will be triggered when the Conference component is created and it does the following:

 • Set the remote stream when the onRemoteStream signal is received.